 Advanced - An advanced facility search (in beta).

-We currently do not have many resources uploaded.
 These are files, like PDFs, that are useful to activists.
 If you need help uploading a file - let us know.

 Our corporation data set is primarily from the EIA database (including ownership information).
 So it includes corporations connected to dirty energy and waste facilities.
 Eg. it includes only a fraction of all corporations.